• Skip to primary navigation

 Other Important Information

-• You no longer need to pay the $29 exit tax, it is included in many airline tickets.
-There is a board and payment office for you to check since some airlines have not included it yet.
+You no longer need to pay the $29 exit tax, it is included in *most* airline tickets.
+There is a payment office just in case some airlines do not include the tax in the plane ticket price.

 Read more Costa Rica travel tips below!